-Generally speaking, labeling teams and machine learning teams care about surfacing poor-quality labels for 2 reasons:
+Generally speaking, labeling teams and machine learning teams care about surfacing poor-quality labels for two reasons:

 - Your model is only as good as the data you train it on.
 Therefore, it is critical to use high-quality labels for training your model.

-- Finding labeling mistakes help give feedback to labelers to help them improve.
+- Finding labeling mistakes allows you to give feedback to labelers so that they can improve their accuracy.

 With Labelbox, you can easily find and fix labeling errors.
-The goal is to surface data rows where model predictions and ground truth labels disagree (due to labeling mistakes).
-It is best practice to rework these poor-quality labels to ensure high-performing labeling teams as well as a robust machine learning model.
+The goal is to surface data rows where model predictions and ground truth labels disagree due to labeling mistakes.
+You can then rework these poor-quality labels to ensure high accuracy and a robust machine learning model.

 Model predictions and model metrics are useful tools for finding incorrectly labeled data.
 Machine learning models have different performance characteristics than human labelers.
-For example, a model — unlike a human —does not get tired.
+For example, a model — unlike a human — never becomes tired.

 To do this, you first have to upload model predictions and upload model metrics on your labeled data.
 In other words, you should upload predictions and metrics to the model run that contains the labeled data used to train your model.